Gulf Coast Research Laboratory

 The GCRL is the largest marine laboratory in the Gulf of Mexico.
 Approximately 200 scientists and support staff are employed by GCRL and conduct research in a diverse array of laboratory facilities on GCRL’s 50-acre Halstead campus and 224- acre Cedar Point site.

 Research and education at GCRL is conducted through four units that support GCRL’s mission:

-Collectively, the Department and three Centers are the platform for GCRL’s scientific and educational programs.
+Collectively, the Division and three Centers are the platform for GCRL’s scientific and educational programs.
 Research is focused on applied science to support not only the advancement of scientific knowledge but also sound management and conservation practices.
 Researchers at GCRL work closely with state and federal partners to provide scientific support for the management of marine and coastal resources.